 Digging into a topic this broad is always challenging but the results of our discussions may surprise you; careers are forged early and a passion for technology, and strong mentors and role models are key to long-term success.

-Complete the form below to pre-register to receive the completed report -
+Complete the form below to receive the report -

 Dr. Pearlson has held positions in academia and industry including Babson College, UTexas-Austin, Gartner’s Research Board, CSC, Hughes Aircraft Company, and AT&T. She has been a consultant for many Fortune 500 companies and provided expert witness testimony on numerous information system issues.
 She founded KP Partners, a CIO advisory services firm and the IT Leaders Forum, a community of next generation IT executives.
 Previously, she was the founding Director of the Analytics Leadership Consortium, at the International Institute of Analytics.